GuosaE/story-saver/README.md

 # Story Saver
 A Rails application for saving and organizing news stories and making notes about stories that users have read or plan to read.
-The application

 # Installation